fiorin-chan/fiorin-chan/README.md

 </div>

-- :books: I'm currently learning Go and TypeScript
+- 📚 I'm currently learning Go and TypeScript
-- :tv: I watch anime when I get bored
+- 📺 I watch anime when I get bored
-- :zap: I'm programming with my phone
+- ⚡ I'm programming with my phone
-- :octocat: I love cattt :scream_cat:
+- 🐈 I love cattt 🙀

-### :thinking: What am I doing?
+### 🤔 What am I doing?

 I don't know what I'm doing.

 I use github to store some of the projects I create.
 Not all my projects are stored on github.
-I kept the project on github because I traumatized deleting a project with `rm -rf` on my termux :skull_and_crossbones:
+I kept the project on github because I traumatized deleting a project with `rm -rf` on my termux ☠️

 ![](./metrics.svg)